 In the case of CO, a retrieval isolating the PBL will require a multispectral NIR+TIR retrieval.
 Examination of measurement sensitivity as characterized by the weighting functions shows that these measurements are complementary.
 Conceptually, the TIR measurements are used to retrieve a free-tropospheric profile and the associated partial column that is then subtracted from the NIR-retrieved total column to leave the lowermost troposphere partial column.
-The TIR measurement provides the "big picture" and captures the long-range transport which is primarily a feature associated with the free troposphere and can be better captured with a measurement every 24 hours.
+The TIR measurement provides the 'big picture' and captures the long-range transport prominent in the free troposphere and 24-hour coverage.
 The NIR measurement is needed to observe source regions and provide increased sensitivity to the PBL.
-It is important to note that although the NIR measurement has sensitivity to the

-PBL, it cannot isolate the PBL in terms of providing a trace gas concentration.
+It is important to note that although the NIR measurement has sensitivity to the PBL, it cannot isolate the PBL in terms of providing a trace gas concentration.
 This is particularly important in the case of CO since the PBL and free troposphere partial columns are often of comparable magnitude due to the medium lifetime and the importance of transported CO.
 With sufficient instrument spectral resolution and noise characterization, experience with MOPITT measurements suggests that up to three independent profile layers should be possible in the combined NIR+TIR retrieval.
 These would separately characterize the PBL and the lower and upper free troposphere.

 Two recent studies suggest that combined wavelengths (e.g. TES + OMI) could provide improved sensitivity to boundary layer ozone.
 Worden et al (2007) described simulations of TES and OMI radiances, and applied a linearized retrieval to characterize the sensitivity and error.
-This was performed for a set of profiles that had varying ozone, surface characteristics, and atmospheric temperatures.
-Landgraf and Hasekamp (2007) performed a similar analysis, where in which they used instrument characteristics of GOME-2 and OMI for the UV/vis, and a TES-like design in the thermal infrared.
+This was performed for set of profiles that had varying ozone, surface characteristics, and atmospheric temperatures.
+Landgraf and Hasekamp (2007) performed a similar analysis, where they used instrument characteristics of GOME-2 and OMI for the UV/vis, and a TES-like design in the thermal infrared.